devcurmudgeon/ybd/readme.md

 experimenting with definitions, algorithms and functionality on Baserock projects. with a little work it can be used to build other software stacks too.

-the ybd codebase is currently only ~ 1700 lines of Python in ten source files. even so ybd can reproducibly build all systems in Baserock's definitions.git, i.e. all of the FOSS components required for Linux appliances up to and including, for example
+the ybd codebase is currently only ~ 2000 lines of Python in 12 source files. even so ybd can reproducibly build all systems in Baserock's definitions.git, i.e. all of the FOSS components required for Linux appliances up to and including, for example